stages of ptsd stages of ptsd

 5.2.
 Medications

-In most PTSD patients, secretion of Cortisol and Catecholamines hormones is high when they are feeling distressed.
+In most PTSD 4patients, secretion of Cortisol and Catecholamines hormones is high when they are feeling distressed.
 Medication – Fluoxetine, Venlafaxine, Sertraline, and Paroxetine help patients to somewhat calm down, lessening their distress & anxiety.

 6. Don’t Lose Hope